The Basics of Whiplash You Should Know

 - Physical assault or blows to the head with a heavy object

-When tissues in the neck are stretched beyond their normal capacity, it can cause pain and stiffness and can hamper movements.
+When tissues in the neck are stretched beyond their normal capacity, it can cause pain, stiffness and hamper movements.

 It is essential to understand that whiplash symptoms may not generally occur immediately.
 Most of them occur within the first 24 hours after the incident. common symptoms may include: